Skip to main content (Press Enter)

 • Family support and advocacy.

-This service strives to help create a positive legacy for children of color in our community by increasing access to early childhood education services and connecting families with other resources in the community that empower them to reach their highest potential.
+This service strives to help create a positive legacy for minority children in our community by increasing access to early childhood education services and connecting families with other resources in the community that empower them to reach their highest potential.

-Families with at least one child under 10 yrs:
+Families with at least one child under age 10 years old with a well-being need:

 Services Include:

-• Ongoing support and information regarding child development, housing, budgeting, parenting, goal setting and decision making.
+• Provide information and resources regarding parenting, child development, housing stability, budgeting, goal setting and decision making.

 For information call 507-328-6400.